Inflammation and StressPosted on by in Depression | Exercise | Fatigue | Immune Homeostasis (Immune Balance) | Inflammation

 Poorly regulated inflammation results in chronic diseases such as diabetes, arthritis, coronary heart disease, Alzheimer’s disease, dementia and even cancers, so it is important that the body carefully regulate the amount of inflammation produced.

 Inflammation is a two-way street.
 Stress causes inflammation and inflammation causes stress.
-And when the holidays or daily activities increase stress, the amount of inflammation produced by the body increases as well.
+And when daily activities increase stress, the amount of inflammation produced by the body increases as well.

 There are biological markers in the blood that track differences in immune responses.
 The longer and greater the stress, the more likely the body is to switch from a healthy, controlled inflammatory response to one that affects its ability to fight disease and healing processes.